 Forest Park real estate is some of the most expensive in Illinois, although Forest Park house values don't compare to the most expensive real estate in the U.S.

-Forest Park is a decidedly white-collar village, with fully 85.67% of the workforce employed in white-collar jobs, well above the national average.
+Forest Park is a decidedly white-collar village, with fully 90.45% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Forest Park is a village of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Forest Park who work in office and administrative support (18.30%), management occupations (10.83%), and sales jobs (8.76%).
+There are especially a lot of people living in Forest Park who work in office and administrative support (12.86%), management occupations (11.52%), and healthcare (9.30%).

 Also of interest is that Forest Park has more people living here who work in computers and math than 95% of the places in the US.

-In Forest Park, however, the average commute to work is quite long.
-On average, people spend 32.54 minutes each day getting to work, which is significantly higher than the national average.
-One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
-In addition, the village is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.
+One downside of living in Forest Park is that it can take a long time to commute to work.
+In Forest Park, the average commute to work is 33.73 minutes, which is quite a bit higher than the national average.
+On the other hand, local public transit is widely used in the village, so leaving the car at home and taking transit is often a viable alternative.
+In addition, it is also a pedestrian-friendly village.
+Many of Forest Park’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.

 In Forest Park, a lot of people use the subway to get to work every day though Forest Park is a relatively small village.
 Those that ride the subway are primarily traveling out of town to good jobs in other cities.

 The most common language spoken in Forest Park is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Chinese.